GeneralSting/Frontend-documentation/Books/React Design Patterns and Best Practices.md

   - no sideeffects, function does not change anything that is not local to the functions itself
 - immutablity
   - pure functions do not mutate the state
-  - instead of changing the value of a variable, function creates a new avriable with a new value and returns it
+  - instead of changing the value of a variable, function creates a new variable with a new value and returns it
 - currying
   - process of converting a function that takes multiple arguments into a function that takes one argument at a time, returning another function
 - composition